 Crystalline is a First Person Puzzle-Platformer which features a pair of force-beams, one which propels the player around the environment, and one which attracts objects towards the player.
 Players will use these powers to sneak by enemy robots, smash turrets against the walls, rip doors off hinges, and solve engaging puzzles.

 Crystalline features a task-based engine created from scratch, Bullet Physics to power realistic interaction with the environment, usage of Google Sketchup as a level editor, and complex AI that actively seeks out and chases the player.
 The Crystalline engine also features fully functional Kinect controls.

-Crystalline is my second year game project at DigiPen Institute of Technology, and is expected to ship May 2012.
+Crystalline is my second year game project at DigiPen Institute of Technology, and is shipped in May 2012.
 It is made by Team Awesome Possum, a group of second year Masters' students as programmers joined with several artists.